Carson Branstine

-Carson Branstine (born September 9, 2000) is a Canadian-American tennis player and model.
-She reached a career-high doubles ranking of world No. 203 on September 18, 2017 and a career-high ITF junior ranking of No. 4 on July 17, 2017.
-She won the 2017 Australian Open and French Open junior doubles titles with Bianca Andreescu.
-Branstine represented the United States from 2014 to February 2017, but has started representing Canada, the birth country of her mother, in March 2017.
+Carson Branstine (born September 9, 2000) is an American-born Canadian professional tennis player and model.
+She achieved a career-high singles ranking of No. 174 by the WTA on 22 September 2025.
+Branstine also reached a best doubles ranking of world No. 203, on 18 September 2017.

+Branstine represented the United States before switching to Canada, the birth country of her mother, in 2017.
+That year, she reached a career-high ITF junior circuit ranking of No. 4 and won the Australian Open and French Open girls' doubles titles with Bianca Andreescu.
+After several years battling injury, she played college tennis for the Texas A&M Aggies and helped lead the team to its first national title as a redshirt senior in 2024.

 Early life

-Branstine was born in Irvine, California to an American father, Bruce, and a Canadian mother, Carol Freeman, from Toronto.
+Branstine was born in Irvine, California, to an American father, Bruce, and a Canadian mother, Carol Freeman, from Toronto.
 She has two older sisters, Cassidy and Constance, both of whom play collegiate tennis.
 Her cousin Freddie Freeman is a professional baseball first baseman and MVP for the Los Angeles Dodgers of Major League Baseball (MLB).
-Carson began playing tennis at the age of 7.
+Branstine began playing tennis at the age of 7.
 After spending a few years training at the USTA, Branstine accepted an offer from Tennis Canada to train at the National Training Centre in Montreal, starting in October 2016.
-Branstine quotes that her move to Tennis Canada was "the best decision I've ever made", and has continued to represent her mother's roots with pride.
-She began her modeling career in Montreal after being discovered walking on Saint Laurent Boulevard in Downtown Montreal.

-Tennis career
+Career

 2014–15

-Branstine played her first junior tournament in November 2014 at the ITF G4 in Atlanta and won the doubles title.
+Branstine played her first junior ITF tournament in November 2014 at the G4 in Atlanta and won the doubles title.
 Two weeks later at the G4 in Boca Raton, she captured her first junior singles title and also won in doubles.
-In March 2015, she played her first professional tournament, losing to Karolína Stuchlá in the first round of the $10k in Gainesville, Florida.
+In March 2015, she played her first professional tournament, losing to Karolína Stuchlá in the first round in Gainesville, Florida.
 In June 2015, she won the doubles title at the G4 in Haverford, Pennsylvania.
-Branstine qualified for her first junior Grand Slam main draw at the US Open in September, but lost to Evgeniya Levashova in the opening round.
+Branstine qualified for her first junior major main draw at the US Open in September, but lost to Evgeniya Levashova in the opening round.
 She also reached the second round in doubles.

 2016

 In March, Branstine captured her second junior singles title with a victory over Ann Li at the G4 in Newport Beach, California.
-She won her third junior singles title in June at the ITF G4 in Plantation, Florida.
-In September, she reached the quarterfinals in singles of the junior US Open, upsetting the No. 2 seed Olesya Pervushina in the second round.
+She won her third junior singles title in June at the G4 in Plantation, Florida.
+In September, she reached the quarterfinals in singles of the junior US Open, upsetting second seed Olesya Pervushina in the second round.
 In November, she advanced to the semifinals in doubles at the $50k Toronto Challenger with partner Elena Bovina.
 Also in November, she reached the doubles semifinals at the ITF GA in Mexico City.
-In December, Branstine made it to the semifinals in singles and to the quarterfinals in doubles at the Eddie Herr ITF G1 in Bradenton, Florida.
+In December, Branstine made it to the semifinals in singles and to the quarterfinals in doubles at the Eddie Herr G1 in Bradenton, Florida.
 The following week, she advanced to the semifinals of the GA Orange Bowl.